RelKereta/WADS-Forum9/IMPLEMENTATION_SUMMARY.md

 ## Overview

-The application has been refactored to use MongoDB as the primary database instead of Firebase.
-All Firebase-related code has been removed, and the application now uses MongoDB exclusively for data storage.
+The application uses MongoDB as the primary database for data storage.

 ## MongoDB Structure